MetOffice/CDDS/docs/operational_procedure/cmip6.md

 2. Set the value `variable_list_file` in the request configuration to the path of the created variable file.

 !!! note
-    If you are using a suite with the CMIP6 STASH set up then you can add the default stream to a list of variables using the command
+    If you are using a workflow with the CMIP6 STASH set up then you can add the default stream to a list of variables using the command
     ```
     stream_mappings --varfile <filename without streams> --outfile <new file with streams>
     ```
-    If you are not using a suite with the CMIP6 STASH configuration then contact us for advice as this process will need to be performed by hand.
+    If you are not using a workflow with the CMIP6 STASH configuration then contact us for advice as this process will need to be performed by hand.

 ## Configure request configuration
 !!! important